Education BlogThis space is a place where cinematographers and photographers can share ideas and questions for all things weddings

 No color grading applied.

 https://vimeo.com/236496661 Q? = What does the best wedding video coverage look like?
 Well, we believe that best video coverage always starts with multiple cameras set at multiple angles.
-We believe you should probably have at least one more angle than you think you...read more
+We believe you should probably have at least one more angle than you...read more

 Q? = Why do our films have different looks?
 A = Because you, our clients are all unique, as should be your film!
 If you look through our films carefully you will find many different "LOOKS" as you go from film to film.
 Colors that range from vibrant, muted, classic...read more